Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the full burden.
-It successfully explains key mechanics: that version codes are copied (not moved), and that release notes/name are inherited unless overridden.
-However, it omits critical safety disclosures for a mutation tool—such as what happens to existing releases in the destination track, whether the operation is reversible, or warnings about promoting directly to production.
+With no annotations, the description carries the full burden.
+It discloses that version codes are copied, and release notes/name are inherited unless overridden.
+It also mentions the default rollout percentage.
+However, it does not explain what happens if the destination track already has a release, or whether the operation is reversible.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.